 The Scheme's DC investment funds are accessed via an investment platform arrangement held via a policy of assurance issued to the Trustee by Scottish Widows Limited.
 The Trustee therefore does not contract directly with the asset managers to the DC Section but instead selects which funds to make available via the Scottish Widows Limited platform.
-At the time of this review, the selected managers were:
+As at 31 December 2023, the selected managers were: